mux99/mptcp.dev/implementation.md

 ```

 ## MPTCP infos & options
-MPTCP like TCP comes with a variety of options and infos that can be acessed with `sockopt`.
-They are agregated in two structures:
+MPTCP like TCP comes with a variety of options and infos that can be accessed with `sockopt`.
+They are aggregated in two structures:

 <details markdown="block">
 <summary>struct mptcp_info</summary>